ivorpeles/React-Native-Line-Plot/README.md

 ####Installation

 The only dependency for this package is React Native SVG.
-Installation instructions for SVG can be found here: https://github.com/magicismight/react-native-svg/blob/master/README.md or below:
+Installation instructions for SVG can be found at https://github.com/magicismight/react-native-svg/blob/master/README.md or below: